-These dangerously venomous snakes inhabit rocky areas of the deserts and mountains, and southern coast region.
+These two species of rattlesnakes are so similar in appearance that at one time they were thought to be the same species, Crotalus mitchellii.
+They inhabit rocky areas of the deserts and mountains, and the southern coast region.
 Primarily nocturnal, they are often seen crawling on roads at night and basking among rocks in the early morning.

 Check the range map to determine which species occurs in your area.

-If you are in the area where the two species meet, one way to tell them apart is by looking at the tail bands.
+If you are in the large area where the two species meet, one way to tell them apart is by looking at the dark bands around the tail.

 The ground color of the tail of C. stephensi is generally the same as the body color, not contrasting sharply with it.
 The last dark tail bands often seem to fuse together into one large black band just before the rattle.